yz14689/DSNP_Capstone/README.md

   Step 7: Test my own Algorithm

 ## Analysis
-   Through the process of building my own CNN achitechture, multiple structures were tested and different approaches were applied to achieve better performance of the model.
+   Through the process of building the algorithm and CNN achitechture, multiple structures were tested and different approaches were applied to achieve better performance of the model.
+A data pre-processing was also implemented.

-   In addition to building own algorithm, the model can utilize some pre-trained model such as ResNet-50, VGG-19, InceptionV3, etc. These models present significant enhancement in accuracy.
+  Alternative approach than building own algorithm, we can utilize some pre-trained model such as ResNet-50, VGG-19, InceptionV3, etc. These models present significant enhancement in accuracy.

    We use transfer learning to create CNN model leveraging the above pre-trained model bottlenect features as input, and then build own algorithm to finalize CNN model for our purpose.